 profiles, so if you fly your model aircraft one day, and then want to

-are.
-I steer R2-D2 like a tank, which means the left stick forward makes
+you are.
+I steer R2-D2 like a tank, which means the left stick forward

-the left foot drive forward, while right stick forward means right foot
+makes the left foot drive forward, while right stick forward means

-driving forward (and the same backwards).
-To drive a corner, you just take
+right foot driving forward (and the same backwards).
+To drive a corner,

-the inner stick back, then R2 turns in this direction.
-For pivoting him,
+you just take the inner stick back, then R2 turns in this direction.

-you push one stick forward and one back.
-Moving the right stick sideways
+For pivoting him, you push one stick forward and one back.
+Moving the

-makes the head turn, while doing this on the left stick starts the
+right stick sideways makes the head turn, while doing this on the left

-different sound chips.
-All other functions are on the different other
+stick starts the different sound chips.
+All other functions are on the

 The ILM original is steered with an electronic mixer, so you have just one stick for forward-back and sideways.
 The powered 3rd wheel on the EP2 ILM Artoo is also mixed in with this, so this makes for very neat cornering.